Cherry Cheesecake Cookies

 - 2 teaspoons vanilla extract

-- 1 cup graham cracker crumbs
+- 1 cup (100 g) graham cracker crumbs

-- 2 cans (20-ounce) cherry pie filling
+- 2 cans (20-ounces each) cherry pie filling

 - Combine the flour, baking powder and salt in a bowl.
 In another bowl with an electric mixer, beat cream cheese, butter and sugar until smooth and creamy, about 2 minutes.
 Add eggs and vanilla and mix until incorporated.
 Reduce speed to low and add the flour mixture and mix until just combined.
 Refrigerate dough until firm, at least 30 minutes.

 - Preheat oven to 350 degrees.
 Line 2 baking sheets with parchment paper or silpat liners.
 Place graham cracker crumbs in a shallow dish.